memphis-iis/GLUDB/README.md

 We are currently planning on supporting both Python 2 (2.7+) and Python 3 (3.4+). *However*, please keep in mind that we will be emphasizing Python 3 going forward.

+TODO: We obviously need more documentation.
+Current plan is to flesh out the docs folder and get us on readthedocs.org.